 To be eligible a nominee must have been active in any phase of harness racing.
 Selection requires ability, integrity, sportsmanship and character.
 A selection screening committee, consisting of senior USHWA writers and Harness Racing Museum & Hall of Fame trustees who are members of the Living Hall of Fame (acting as non-voting advisors), produces the nominees for election - typically two.

 Biographies are then prepared and ballots sent to all writers with two or more years of membership in USHWA.
 Seventy-five percent of the ballots cast are required for election.
 Induction ceremonies take place at the Harness Racing Museum & Hall of Fame, Goshen, New York, on the first Sunday in July.
 Honorees receive a commemorative ring.
 A lifelike statuette of each inductee is created and displayed in the Museum's Hall of Fame Gallery.
 For more information, contact the Secretary of USHWA at [email protected].

 For a complete listing of the elected members of the Harness Racing Living Hall of Fame: Click Here

 THE LIVING HORSE HALL OF FAME ELECTION GUIDELINES

 Induction ceremonies take place on Hall of Fame Day, the first Sunday in July.
-A commemorative plaque is installed in the Hall of Fame in honor and recognition of the inductee.
-A replica of the plaque is presented to the horse's current owner(s).
+A commemorative crystal disc is installed in the Hall of Fame in honor and recognition of each inductee.
+A disc is also presented to each horse's current owner(s).